spygi/timetrckr/README.md

 $ brew install sleepwatcher
-Follow the instructions for setting up launchptd...
+Follow the instructions for setting up launchptd (warning: launchptd does not work inside tmux)
 A sample configuration: de.bernhard-baehr.sleepwatcher-20compatibility-localuser.plist.
 $ chmod 755 <path_to_script>

 The script creates a file time.csv and summary.csv on your ~.